ApprenticeAI/frapy/docs/topics/dynamic-content.rst

-However, using `playwright-python`_ directly as in the above example circumvents most of the Scrapy components (middlewares, dupefilter, etc).
+However, using `playwright-python`_ directly as in the above example circumvents most of the Frapy components (middlewares, dupefilter, etc).
 We recommend using `frapy-playwright`_ for a better integration.

 .. _AJAX: https://en.wikipedia.org/wiki/Ajax_%28programming%29